lowRISC/opentitan/hw/ip/pwm/doc/theory_of_operation.md

 - In heartbeat mode, the duty cycle linearly transitions from [`DUTY_CYCLE_0.A_0`](registers.md#duty_cycle) to [`DUTY_CYCLE_0.B_0`](registers.md#duty_cycle) and back, via a regularly-timed sequence of duty cycle increments or decrements.

 In both modes the timing and control of the blinking or transition is controlled by the register fields [`BLINK_PARAM_0.X_0`](registers.md#blink_param) and [`BLINK_PARAM_0.Y_0`](registers.md#blink_param).
-However in either mode, the interpretation of these fields is different.
+However, in each mode the interpretation of these fields is different.

 Note that changes to the [`BLINK_PARAM_0`](registers.md#blink_param) register or to the register field [`PWM_PARAM_0.HTBT_EN_0`](registers.md#pwm_param) only take effect when the [`PWM_PARAM_0.BLINK_EN_0`](registers.md#pwm_param) is deasserted.
 Both of the blink modes make use of a 16-bit internal blink counter (one per channel).